bramstroker/zf2-form/README.md

 # StrokerForm

 ZF2 module for extending forms with live clientside validation without need to write js validation code.
+You only need to define your validation rules server side with ZF2 and this module automaticaly adds the same rules with [jQueryValidate](http://docs.jquery.com/Plugins/Validation).
+In case a client side version of the validation rule doesn't exist a fallback is done using ajax.
 For basic usage examples see the sandbox project [StrokerFormSandbox](https://github.com/bramstroker/zf2-form-sandbox).

 [![Build Status](https://travis-ci.org/bramstroker/zf2-form.png?branch=master)](https://travis-ci.org/bramstroker/zf2-form)